 We provide codebase stewardship at the codebase level.
-Stewardship activities take place in 4 domains:
+To explain codebase stewardship we split its activities in the categories community, quality, support, and product.

 Stewardship at the codebase level

 The goals of codebase stewardship are to maximize the reuse of the codebase and promote the long term sustainability of the community around the codebase.

 As such, all our activities are explicitly targeted at the codebase level.
 We do not perform them at the level of, or for the benefit of, individual community members, local geographical contexts or specific legal contexts.

 Successful open source codebases build a diverse community of public organizations and vendors to implement and support the product.
 This includes multiple public organizations contracting new development work, and multiple developing parties adding code to the repository.

 The Foundation for Public Code helps facilitate these interactions around the code - for example by setting up community calls and forums, answering questions for newcomers, and facilitating the governance and technical steering in a way that is open and inclusive to everyone working at the code level (including developers, implementers and open source enthusiasts).
 This helps avoid duplicate work, and ensures new actors beyond those already involved can join and participate easily.

 - supporting committees such as technical steering committees

 - organizing events